 • When someone is having a bad day, be silent, sit close by, and nuzzle them gently.

-That's the secret of happiness that we can learn from a good dog.
+Those are the simple secrets of happiness that we can all learn from a good dog.